siglun/danish-sonnets/README.md

 analyse the endings according to the silly and flawed method described above.

-It works, sort of until it doesn't.
+It works, sort of, until it doesn't.
 For poems with 4 4 3 3 strophe structure,  you can find the result in [rhymes_3chars.text](rhymes_3chars.text) and [rhymes_2chars.text](rhymes_2chars.text) for three and two letter rhymes, respectively.
 Run